AbhijnanVegi/SPP/docs/Report.md

 Using the `icc` compiler instead of `gcc` gives us 10000 MIPS even with the `-O3` flag
 #### My benchmark

+My benchmark has been able to achieve 400 GFLOPS.

 ### Memory Specifications

 |      Specification       |   Value    |